-The ROOT project use Jenkins instance provided by PH-SFT group to schedule a number of softare development procedures (nightly builds, production of releases, documentaton generation, etc.).
+The ROOT project uses a Jenkins instance to schedule a number of software development procedures (nightly builds, production of releases, documentation generation, etc.).
 Practical information about the service can be found here.
 The purpose of this page is to document the different existing procedures for the ROOT project and basic interaction with them to obtain most of the information.

 SFT Jenkins Service

 Everybody with a CERN account has automatically read access to Jenkins service instance.
 For write access (e.g. to be able to stop and launch new jobs) please send a request to Patricia Mendez to obtain an account.

 Each project in the SFT Jenkins has a spcific 'tab' for the defined project jobs.
 The ROOT tab contains all the defined jobs for ROOT.
 They are organized as follow: